tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_quantifying_progress.md

 Now that we have a set of criteria, we can start to quantitatively measure documentation.
 To allow for some flexibility with each checkbox, you might give documentation a score of 0 to 5 for each item.
 For example, if the documentation partially implements one of the criteria (e.g., some great code examples for one topic but missing in another), this is a way to give some credit without giving full credit.

-It doesn't matter how many criteria you use.
+It doesn't matter how many criteria you use, or whether you're using just one of the checklists.
 Some points will be more applicable than others, and by no means am I suggesting a universal list of golden attributes that serve all types of information.
 Also remember, I'm specifically focusing on developer docs.
 You might decide to add your own criteria, remove some of my points, or make other modifications.

 Based on how many criteria you have and how you decide to score things, you'll have a total number of possible points.
 You can then calculate the percentage accordingly.
 If you add up the score and find that the documentation scores 60/80, then this is 75%, or an C. By assigning documentation a grade that aligns with school grades, it provides a familiar assessment of the documentation quality.